Creamy Risotto with Leeks and Taleggio: Easy and Irresistible Recipe

 Preparation

-• If you have time, prepare a vegetable broth from scratch with celery, carrot, and onion.
-Alternatively, dissolve a vegetable bouillon cube or a vegetable granule in boiling water and set it aside.
+• If you have time, prepare a vegetable stock from scratch with celery, carrot, and onion.
+Alternatively, dissolve a vegetable bouillon cube or vegetable granules in boiling water and set aside.

-• Clean the leek by removing the outer leaves and slice it thinly.
-Heat a drizzle of extra virgin olive oil in a large pot and sauté the leeks over low heat for about 5 minutes, or until they become translucent, stirring often.
+• Clean the leek by removing the outer leaves and slicing it into thin rounds.
+Heat a drizzle of extra virgin olive oil in a large pot and sauté the leek over low heat for about 5 minutes, or until it becomes translucent, stirring often.

-• To prevent the leeks from burning, it is preferable to toast the rice separately.
+• To prevent the leek from burning, it’s preferable to toast the rice separately.

-• Immediately pour the first ladle of hot broth and stir.
-Continue adding the broth gradually, waiting for it to be absorbed before adding more.
-Stir often to enhance the natural creaminess of the rice.
+• Immediately pour the first ladle of hot stock and stir.
+Continue adding the stock little by little, waiting for it to be absorbed before adding more.
+Stir often to encourage the natural creaminess of the rice.

-• When the rice is al dente (about 18 minutes of cooking, taste to check), turn off the heat and add the Taleggio cut into pieces.
-Stir vigorously off the heat until it melts completely, making the risotto creamy and stringy.
+• When the rice is al dente (about 18 minutes of cooking, taste to test), turn off the heat and add the Taleggio cut into pieces.
+Mix vigorously off the heat until it completely melts, making the risotto creamy and stringy.
 Season with salt and pepper.

-Cover with a lid and let it rest for 1 minute; this rest allows the Taleggio and starch to create the perfect emulsion.
+Put the lid on and let it rest for 1 minute, this rest will allow the Taleggio and the starch to create the perfect emulsion.

-• Serve the risotto piping hot immediately after the resting period.
-The risotto should form the classic “wave” when plated.
-You can garnish with a sprinkle of black pepper or, if you like, some cheese shavings to taste.
+• Serve the risotto hot immediately after resting.
+The risotto should form the classic “wave” when you pour it onto the plate.
+You can garnish with a sprinkle of black pepper or, if you like, some cheese shavings.

 Risotto with leeks and taleggio served on a white plate